volatiletech/abcweb/README.md

 #### Vendoring

-When ABCWeb generates your app it also includes a `vendor.json` file with all of its dependencies in it.
-The `abcweb new` command will automatically sync your `vendor` folder on generation.
+When ABCWeb generates your app it also includes a `Gopkg.toml` file with all of its dependencies and their locked versions.
+The `abcweb new` command will automatically sync your `vendor` folder on generation by running the `dep ensure` command.
-[Govendor](github.com/kardianos/govendor) was the tool of choice here.
-It's functional and easy to use.
+[dep](github.com/golang/dep) was the tool of choice here since the file formats have now been locked in and it's shaping up to become the standard for Go vendoring.

 #### Build System, Asset Pipeline & Task Running